 These memberships represent a much lower cost and appeal better to millennials who prefer the freedom of monthly subscriptions over year-long commitments.

-This strategy can also work well for Golf courses in seasonal markets like Florida, for example.
-Since they see an influx of players over specific months, players may want to only be members for a short period, so consider this strategy if you are in a seasonal market.
+This strategy can also work well for Golf courses in seasonal markets.
+Since they see an influx of players over specific months, players may want to only be members for a short period.

 2. Weekend memberships

-You need to provide a variety of memberships to capture the needs of every potential customer.
-Yes, those seven-day memberships work great for older players who have time to come in often, but for the younger player that works 40 to 60 hours per week, it makes no economic sense to purchase 7-day and 5-day memberships.
+The more types of memberships and packages you offer, the more chance you will capture the needs of every potential customer.
+Yes, seven-day memberships work great for retired members who have the time, but for players that work 40 to 60 hours per week, 7-day and 5-day memberships simply aren’t viable.

 3. Intermediate memberships